HiroTex/OSD-XMB/README.md

 - Plugin System where you can make your own plugins to show items on the dashboard, either on JSON format or more customized with the XML format.

-- **Launch PS2 games from USB Drive, MX4SIO or MMCE**:
+- **Launch PS2 games from USB Drive, exFat HDD, MX4SIO or MMCE**:
-    - The App will automatically list all ISO format games that are on your "DVD/" or "CD/" folders at the root of your device (or inside a subfolder "PS2"), on the "Playstation 2" Plugin folder on the "Game" Category.
+    - The App will automatically populate a "Playstation 2" folder on the "Game" Category with all ISO format games that are on your "DVD/" or "CD/" folders at the root of your device (or inside a subfolder "PS2").
 	- You can customize your preferred settings for your games if you open the "Option" menu while highlighting the game and select "Settings" (Remember to use	the confirmation button to save changes).
 	- The "Show Logo", "Show Debug Colors", and "GSM" settings can be set globally for all games on the "Game Settings" Plugin at the "Settings" Category.